-Times for all other teams not having more or less than three identical numbers or colored neck bands within a mis-numbered herd will remain the same.
+Times for all other teams not having more or less than three identical numbers or colored neck bands within a misnumbered herd will remain the same.

-M. DISQUALIFICATIONS.
+M. DISOUALIFICATIONS.

-- 1. Any delay in crossing starting line after line flagman drops his flag. - All un-designated cattle must be on the cattle side of the starting line when the team calls for the time.
-(Automatic disqualification.) - Contact with cattle by hands, hats, ropes, bats, romal or any other equipment. - A team exhibiting any unnecessary roughness.
+- 1. Any delay in crossing starting line after line flagman drops his flag. - 2.
+All undesignated cattle must be on the cattle side of the starting line when the team calls for the time.
+(Automatic disqualification.) - Contact with cattle by hands, hats, ropes, bats, romal or any other equipment. - 4.
+A team exhibiting any unnecessary roughness.
 No hazing or popping romal or reins on chaps will be allowed. - 5.
-Any attempt by a dismounted rider to work cattle. - If an animal leaves the arena, either over or through the fence, the team can either be disqualified for unnecessary roughness or given a rerun, judge's decision. - A team will be disqualified by the judge for any action he feels to be unnecessary roughness to the cattle or horses, or un-sportsmanlike conduct.
+Any attempt by a dismounted exhibitor to work cattle. - If an animal leaves the arena, either over or through the fence, the team can either be disqualified for unnecessary roughness or given a rerun, judge's decision. - A team will be disqualified by the judge for any action he feels to be unnecessary roughness to the cattle or horses, or unsportsmanlike conduct.